 It never occurred to me to not answer the phone.
 To not respond to the email.
 To never talk to him again.
 There is a huge part of me that does not believe in regret; I believe that every choice we make leads us to something else and in my case I am very happy today and to have regrets would be lessen the choices I made that got me here.
 But there is a part of me that wishes at that critical point I had seen what was there all along, and what was only going to get worse.
 That I had never spoken with him and certainly never met him.

 I was so blinded by what I thought was love that I went through with it.
 I met him.
-And we carried on long distance, in secret, for several miserable years.
+Afterward I broke up with law student in a very confusing way which he probably still don’t understand.
+And I carried on long distance, in secret, for several miserable years, with my internet stranger.
 By the time his wife found out, I was convinced that instead of him leaving her for me, he would do everything he could to keep his family together.
 At that moment I thought, OK, well maybe this is for the best.
 I sent him an email not to contact me anymore and I promptly signed up for a dating site.
 I met up with someone, which, in hindsight, was not really a great way to deal with things, but maybe I thought it would be helpful to do would be to skip the mourning period of the relationship by distracting myself with getting to know someone new.

 A week later, after work and just before getting ready for a date, I walked into my apartment to find the back window open, a pile of dirt on the floor, and my jilted long distance secret lover standing in the corner.
 When he did not hear from me, after several attempts to contact me when I had asked him not to, he flew to Florida and broke into my home.
 I did not, unfortunately, run screaming from the scene to file a police report.
 Instead I convinced myself that someone who would do such a thing must really love me quite a bit and we reunited with promises that I would move up to NJ to be with him.